Mushroom Wars 2

 Send your units to the various mushroom villages your opponent controls and try to dominate them.
 Send 25%, 50%, 75%, or 100% of your troops.
 Gain morale to have a boost in attack power and defensive capabilities.

 There are also multiple heroes with different skills that can be used.
 These skills require time to charge and have a cooldown time.
-Some skills will enforce a building, make units run faster, increase morale, and my favorite – ninja which attacks all enemy building and will take over the weak ones.
+Some skills will enforce a building, make units run faster, slow enemy units down, increase morale, and do various of other attacks.

 The graphics have had a major overhaul.
 The lighting is amazing and it looks fantastic!
 The cutscenes (though not many) also look amazing.